Styyx1/STweaks-Rewrite/README.md

 In vanilla, Stamina and Magicka regen is based on your max value which makes high level attribute consumption often lower than the regen. now attribute regen is based on a flat base.

+Everything can be toggled separately and there are some value adjustments like: The new base for the regen, that upper and lower limits for the damage ranges, toggling changing curses, curse chance, stamina cost modifiers and a few more.

 ## Building the mod: